MSR whisperlight universal stove test review

 Recently, I took the MSR Whisperlight Universal Stove apart.
 Theoretically and practically.
 This stove is my partner in crime when we’re doing our thing together in the outdoor kitchen.

-And while I was doing so, I realised that there was a big difference between the genders when they packed up for a backcountry trip.
+And while I was doing so, I realised that there was a big difference between the genders when they packed up for the weekend outdoors.
 It looked a lot like this:

 - Bag of spices

 - Heavy pans (good for crepes and a pot for soups)

 - zucchini, salad, tomatoes, pasta, beans, meats